-- The member's initial or annual assessment update.
+- The member's initial or annual assessment update

-- The member's annual psychiatric evaluation.
+- The member's annual psychiatric evaluation

-- The member's ISP.
+- The member's ISP

 - Clinical team progress notes, including:

-- Case management progress notes,
+- Case management progress notes

-- Nursing progress notes, and
+- Nursing progress notes

-- Behavioral health medical practitioner progress notes.
+- Behavioral health medical practitioner progress notes

 Mercer requested that all versions of the assessment and/or ISP completed during the review period be submitted.
-In addition, the adult PNOs, administrative entities and/or direct care clinics were asked to identify any cases that did not have an assessment and/or ISP completed during the review period.
+In addition, the adult Provider Network Organizations, administrative entities and/or direct care clinics were asked to identify any cases that did not have an assessment and/or ISP completed during the review period.
 In these cases, progress notes were requested and the records were scored per the QSR MRR tool protocol.
-Mercer requested that, at a minimum, three months of progress notes be provided for each case.

 The medical records were housed and reviewed in a secured location at each of the consumer operated organizations.
 Peer reviewers utilized the QSR MRR tool (see Appendix E) to audit the records consistent with the review tool protocol and training that Mercer performed prior to the review activity.
 Throughout the MRR process, a Mercer licensed Ph.D. and licensed master level social worker were available for clinical consultations and/or clarification in the event questions arose about how to score a particular case.